Skip to main content

 Yes, postpartum hair loss is extremely common and usually peaks around 3 to 4 months after delivery.
 Estrogen levels drop sharply after birth, which pushes many follicles into the rest phase at once.
 Most cases self-resolve by 12 months postpartum, but iron, thyroid, and B12 should still be checked.

-Yes, starting or stopping hormonal birth control can shift hair growth.
+Yes, starting or stopping hormonal birth control can change hair growth.
 Some pills with anti-androgen progestins (like drospirenone in Yaz) tend to be hair-friendly, while others can drive shedding in sensitive patients.
 We coordinate with your prescriber if a switch makes sense.

 Yes, GLP-1 medications can cause hair loss, mostly through rapid weight loss rather than the drug itself.
 The pattern looks like classic telogen effluvium that shows up a few months into treatment.
 We protect against this with adequate protein, slower titration, and full nutrient labs.